In 2017, the Town of Natick began the process of planning for climate adaptation and resiliency.

 For more information, please contact Jillian Wilson Martin, Sustainability Coordinator at firstname.lastname@example.org

-In May 2018, Natick was awarded approximately $65,000 to complete three MVP Action Grant projects from the Massachusetts Executive Office of Energy and Environmental Affairs.
-These projects will make progress on the priority actions identified in Natick's Community Resiliency Building Report and will focus on:
+In Fiscal 2019, Natick was awarded approximately $65,000 to complete three MVP Action Grant projects from the Massachusetts Executive Office of Energy and Environmental Affairs.
+These projects made progress on the priority actions identified in Natick’s Community Resiliency Building Report and focused on:

-Conducting a water conservation educational campaign in conjunction with the launch of the Town's new WaterSmart technology platform
+- Conducting a water conservation educational campaign in conjunction with the launch of the Town’s new WaterSmart technology platform.
+This effort led to the registration of more than 20% of residential water customers who now receive leak alerts and guidance on water conservation strategies based on their usage profile.